wso2/docs-is/en/docs/quick-starts/dotnet-oidc-sdk.md

 ### Login

-Use the following code snippets to login a user.
+Use the following code snippet to log a user in.

-Currently, all the configurations are supported through only by the app.config file.
-To add the necessary configurations, create a file like below and keep it in the application path.
+Currently, all the configurations are supported only via the `app.config file`.
+To add the necessary configurations, create a file as shown below and place it in the application path.

 ```xml
 <configuration>